Philippines: Maria Ressa's cyber libel verdict 'a method of silencing dissent' | DW | 15.06.2020

 Kristina Conti, a lawyer for the non-profit Public Interest Law Center, told DW that the actions of the government should not be viewed in isolation.

 "The attack on the opposition has been systematic.
-We should not look at today's verdict against Maria Reesa as a singular event.
+We should not look at today's verdict against Maria Ressa as a singular event.
 This is Duterte consolidating power."

 Read more: UN report decries human rights violations in Philippines' war on drugs